ekwan/cctk/tutorial/04_nics_ene/README.md

 #### Tutorial 4: Analyzing Charges and NICS Along the Reaction Coordinate

-Analysis of higher-order properties along a potential energy surface, althoguh powerful, is frequently complicated by the multitude of jobs required.
+Analysis of higher-order properties along a potential energy surface, although powerful, is frequently complicated by the multitude of jobs required.
 For instance, analyzing the change in atomic charges or aromaticity (as measured by nucleus-independent chemical shift, or NICS) requires a separate job for each desired point, making manual setup and analysis challenging.
 In contrast, *cctk*'s ability to automatically extract structures and properties from output files